gallo-json/mynaturewatch-cnn/README.md

 ## Dataset

 The dataset contains 372 pictures of animals and 1,934 pictures of other things (non-animals).
+It was compiled using pictures I took with my camera, and scraping some off the internet.

 There is an obvious bias in the dataset; the non-animal pictures outnumber the animal pictures 5 to 1.
 This teaches the model that there are more non-animal pictures and that animal pictures are rarer.

+## Tech stack

+- Python3
+- Keras/TensorFlow API
+- SCP/SSH
+- Python OpenCV
+- NumPy
+- Matplotlib

 ## Network

+I'm using a custom neural network for now.

 ```
 Model: "sequential"
 _________________________________________________________________